Important Questions and Answers to treat joint pain and for better joint health

 - When the tissue in the joint is inflamed, this is common for those with rheumatoid arthritis and psoriatic arthritis.

 - The wear and tear due to the depletion of cartilage and the lubricating fluid in the joint, the result of which causes the bones rubbing against one another when we move.
-This happens in osteoarthritis.
+This happens to people with osteoarthritis.

 - The buildup of uric acid crystals in the joint which caused inflammation, this is common in the case of gout.